wxianxin/GetGoogleFinance/README.md

 3. Call function `GetGoogleData.read_google_data(file_name)`
     This will read from a text format file and covert it into a pandas DataFrame.
-    Please note this will also change the `DATA` column into `int32 UNIX timstamp` in the DataFrame.
+    Please note this will also change the `DATE` column into `int32 UNIX timstamp` in the DataFrame.

 ### What other functions do you think is needed?